Microneedling or Laser Resurfacing: What’s More Effective for Acne Scars?

 • Precise targeting of different scars

-• Fewer sessions needed compared to microneedling
+• Fewer sessions are needed compared to microneedling

 • Can also improve pigmentation and overall skin tone